 All current University of California, Berkeley faculty and staff with a valid Cal 1 Card are eligible to purchase Faculty and Staff Flex Dollars.
 An employee who is also a registered student of the University may only purchase an Off-Campus meal plan.
 Flex dollars work on a declining balance basis.
-Flex dollars may be used in the dining commons, campus restaurants, convenience stores, concession stands, and to pay for guest meals at a discount from the cash price in the dining commons.
+Flex dollars may be used in the dining commons, campus restaurants, convenience stores, and to pay for guest meals at a discount from the cash price in the dining commons.
 Flex dollars function like cash dollars—1 flex dollar has the purchasing power of $1.
 For example, a purchase of $2.01 would cost 2.01 flex dollars.
 Flex dollars cannot be refunded, transferred to another meal plan holder, or canceled.

 - Faculty and Staff Flex Dollars

 Purchase 110 flex dollars for $100 or 55 flex dollars for $50, then purchase add-on flex dollars as needed.
 Add-on flex dollars: Get more for your money when you purchase add-on flex dollars— 110 flex dollars for $100 or 55 flex dollars for $50.
 To purchase add-on flex dollars, go online to the Cal Dining website or visit the cashier's office located at 2610 Channing Way, 2nd floor.
 Add-on flex dollars roll over from fall to spring semester.

 Please review the Cal Dining website or up-to-date information on available locations.
 Flex Dollars can be used in all Cal Dining locations: dining commons, restaurants, and convenience stores.